AbhijitSarode/insure/README.md

 # Insure

-It is a .
-This challenge tests web page layout skills Insure is a responsive website built as part of the [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).
+Insure is a responsive website built as part of the [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).
 It is a static website that provides information about an insurance company.